Four-af/socket_programming/README.md

 - **Returning the datatype** of client input.
 - Encryption and decption of client's message at server side in **Rail Fence Cipher**.
 - Encryption and decption of client's message at server side in **Vigenère Cipher**.
+- Encryption and decption of client's message at server side in **Substitution Cipher**.

 ## How to run